 Shin Godzilla had a visceral effect on me.
 It was an moving experience.
 As I watched the evolution of Shin Godzilla from sea to shore to city, emotions long stowed away surfaced.
 There is no doubt in my mind that Anno Hideaki and Shinji Higuchi rooted Shin Godzilla in the 2011 Tohoku earthquake, tsunami, and Fukushima Daiichi Nuclear Power Plant disaster (福島第一原子力発電所事故).
 Shin Godzilla took me back to that day when Japan faced its existential crisis.

 That day was unlike any day in my life.
 I was a teacher living in Karuizawa, Japan.
 It was the last three weeks of the semester.
-And My birthday had just passed on the eighth of March.
-And then the unthinking, March 11 happened.
+And my birthday had just passed on the eighth of March.
+And then the unthinkable, March 11 happened.
 The events of that day were swift and unrelenting and continues to this day.
 By that evening, I was left wondering what had already happen to us and what would happen in the days to come.

 As the drama of Shin Godzilla unfolded on screen I began to relive the events of that day.
 Shin Godzilla, like the 311 tsunami, emerged from the sea and came ashore as a massive force.
 Like a toddler shuffling across a living room floor pushing toys aside, it tossed boats and cars into the air with no regard for the lives it was snuffing out.
 For every boat and car, a life was lost and a family was changed forever.
 Shin Godzilla represents the horror and tragedy of that day.
 Fiction masquerades as reality, while we dress reality in fiction.